Have you noticed greenish streaks, pink slime, black specks, or musty, foul odors when you use your humidifier? It could be mold.

 The requirements for mold growth are:

-• Food source, especially a carbon source (wood, carpet, etc.)
+- Food sources, especially a carbon source (wood, carpet, etc.)

 In homes, visible mold growth results from water damage:

-• High humidity (potted plants, steam cooking, humidifier, dryer, showering)
+- High humidity (potted plants, steam from cooking, humidifier, dryer, or showering)

 How to Use a Humidifier Correctly to Prevent Mold

-The instructions below are based on the EPA humidifier care and use guidelines.
-If you adhere to the recommendations in our guide, it will make preventing mold in your home when you run a humidifier easy.
-Consistent and thorough cleaning and maintenance of your humidifier is key to your success.
+The instructions below are based on the EPA’s humidifier care and use guidelines.
+If you adhere to the recommendations in our guide, it will make mold prevention in your home easier when you run a humidifier.
+Consistent and thorough cleaning and maintenance of your humidifier is key to a healthy home

 1. Perform Routine Cleaning and Maintenance on Your Humidifier